 In theological antiquity, the Garden of Eden was a luxuriant haven of perfect bliss.
 In the contemplations of learned scholars through the ages, it was the archetypal utopia where everyone lived in sublime harmony and happiness.

 While the origins of this fascinating place remain elusive, it is yet possible to envision what the Garden may have been like.
-And in building the freehold EDEN – a groundbreaking, ultra-luxury condominium – Swire Properties, in collaboration with multiple award-winning architect Thomas Heatherwick, has made a singular attempt at reimagining paradise in Singapore’s prime District 10.
+And in building the freehold EDEN – a groundbreaking, ultra-luxury condominium – Swire Properties, in collaboration with multiple award-winning designer Thomas Heatherwick, has made a singular attempt at reimagining paradise in Singapore’s prime District 10.

-Just as the original paradise was the pre-eminent garden, EDEN has been ambitiously conceptualised as the consummate “Home in a Garden” – which in the words of the architect, combines “the best bits of a house which has a garden with the best bits of an apartment which has incredible views, the potential for air and also the efficiency of being on one level”.
+Just as the original paradise was the pre-eminent garden, EDEN has been ambitiously conceptualised as the consummate “Home in a Garden” – which in the words of the designer, combines “the best bits of a house which has a garden with the best bits of an apartment which has incredible views, the potential for air and also the efficiency of being on one level”.
 The development therefore houses 20 highly exclusive homes, each occupying an entire floor.

 Through bold design genius, the traditional box-like layout, typical of many apartments, has been “pulled apart” in a tri-directional manner, creating space for nature to grow right in the middle of the apartment.